markf94/ibmq_code_epl_119_60002/README.md

-# ibmq_code_epl_119_60002
+# What is this?

-QASM files that were used to generate the results for the publication 'Implementing a distance-based classifier with a quantum interference circuit' by Schuld, Fingerhuth and Petruccione (2017).
-The article was published on December 1st 2017 and is one of EPL 2017 Editor's Choice articles.
+This repo contains the open-source code that was used to generate the results for the publication 'Implementing a distance-based classifier with a quantum interference circuit' by Schuld, Fingerhuth and Petruccione (2017).
+The article was published in Europhysics Letters on December 1st 2017 and is an Editor's Choice article.

 Article DOI:
 https://doi.org/10.1209/0295-5075/119/60002